anamorph/recettes/en/en-dessert-amandine_aux_poires_a_ma_facon.md

-Amandines with Pears in my own way
+# Amandines with Pears in my own way
-—

  > The Bourdaloue pie, also called the Amandine pie, is a French pastry shop created around 1850 by the pastry chef Fasquelle established rue Bourdaloue from where it takes its name.
 It consists of large pieces of poached pears placed on a shortbread pastry topped with frangipane or almond cream.

-—
+## Details:
 * Serves: 8 people
 * Preparation time: 15 mins
 * Cooking time: 40-45 mins
 * Total Time: 1 hrs 0 mins

-Ingredients:
+## Ingredients:
-—
 * 1 sweet dough (shortbread or almonds shortbread)
 * 1 box of pears with syrup
 * 100g butter